wp-plugins/anual-archive/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+Added missing formats and before and after text inputs included in wp_get_archive

 = 1.2 =
-The plugin can now be translated into any language
+The plugin may now be translated into any language

 = 1.1.1 =
 Small Updates, improved documentation, same wicked support.